-The United States Capitol Building against a blue sky peppered with clouds.
+United States Capitol building, front facade under blue sky with puffy clouds

 Federal Government Updates for International Students and Scholars